dfinity/candid/spec/Candid.md

 #### References

-Function and services reference values are untyped, so the coercion function is the identity here:
+For function and services reference values, the coercion relation checks whether the given types are actually subtypes of the expected type, and fails else:

 ```
 func <functype> <: func <functype'>